izzatarramsyah/biyubi-configuration/README.md

 # clinic-config-server
-config server for biyubi backend
+config server use by Spring Boot Backend for biyubi backend